YET TO BE ELECTED (If you would like to apply for this position, contact the JCR Chair)

 All living-in members of Trevelyan are on a let of 38 weeks with 29 weeks of room and food.
 Catering in Trevs is for three meals a day, every day.
 You can get a hot breakfast every weekday, and a hot lunch and dinner every day.
 At the weekends, continental breakfast and brunch is served.

 There’s usually at least two meat options and 2 vegan/vegetarian options for lunch and dinner, or fresh sandwiches/wraps – alongside a salad bar, soup, fruit and pudding.
-The food is great – you won’t stave!
-There’s also plenty of potatoes in various forms to keep you big and strong.
+The food is great – you won’t starve!
+There’s also plenty of potatoes in various forms to keep you big and strong!